fuocy/projects_made_through_learning/HTML_CSS/NATOUR___ADVANCED-CSS__SASS__ANIMATION__NPM__WEB-PERFORMANCE/README.md

 # NATOUR PROJECT

-## KNOWLEDGE: ADVANCED CSS PROPERTY, ANIMATION, HOW CSS WORK BTS, SASS, NPM, RESPONSIVE WITH MIXIN, WEB PERFORMANCE BY OPTIMIZING IMAGES.
+## KNOWLEDGE: ADVANCED CSS PROPERTIES, ANIMATION, HOW CSS WORK BTS, SASS, NPM, RESPONSIVE WITH MIXIN, WEB PERFORMANCE BY OPTIMIZING IMAGES.

-This is my first big project with HTML and CSS.
-I learned HTML and CSS very carefully so that I can fully understand it.
+In this project, I used many advanced and modern properties.
+I implemented the 7-1 Architecture for SASS.
+I also leant how to optimize web performance.
+This project help me really understand how CSS really works behind the scene.

+Course: Advanced CSS and Sass: Flex-box, Grid, Animations and More!

 Time taking this course: 1/9/2021 - 13/9/2021